sylvain441/natural-time/README.md

 ### 360° clock

-The natural time describes the position (azimuth) of the Sun in the sky as observed from a specific position on the Earth's surface (longitude).
+The natural time describes the position of the Sun in the sky as observed from a specific position on the Earth's surface (longitude).

 `"What is the time at your place?"` is equivalent to: `"Where is the sun at your longitude?"`.